 For Leicester City fans living in Sweden and Norway, Rodney will always be remembered for his goal back in December 1969, against Cardiff City.
 The first so called Saturday “Tippekampen” live game with Leicester involved.

-Rodney Fern sadly passed away in January 2018, at the age of 69, after a struggle with dimentia.
+Rodney Fern sadly passed away in January 2018, at the age of 69.
+He had struggled with dimentia.

 - Full Name: Rodney Fern

 - Position: Forward

 - Date & of Birth: 13.12.1948, Date of Death: 16.01.2018

 - Birthplace: Burton upon Trent